 Hiding the cables helps with aero according to Specialized, and pretty much every other road bike manufacturer; although the jury is out as to how many watts this saves.
 It certainly looks cleaner, but working on the headset bearings does become a right pain.

 So, those are the changes that have been made since 2014.
-Which one do you prefer?
+Which one do you prefer, and do you reckon Cav will surpass Eddy Merckx' record at this year's Tour de France?
 Answers in the comments please!

 Son of a Marathon runner, Nephew of a National 24hr Champion, the racing genetics have completely passed him by.
 After joining the road.cc staff in 2016 as a reviewer, Liam quickly started writing feature articles and news pieces.
 After a little time living in Canada, where he spent most of his time eating poutine, Liam returned with the launch of DealClincher, taking over the Editor role at the start of 2018.
 At the weekend, Liam can be found racing on the road both in the UK and abroad, though he prefers the muddy fields of cyclocross.
 To date, his biggest race win is to the front of the cafe queue.